 Finding the Best Hot Press Paper

 I have long been on the search for the ideal hot press watercolor paper.
-Watercolor artists face additional challenges—as manufacturers are acquired by other companies or shift to a different paper mill.
-This can cause shifts in paper quality.
+Watercolor artists face new challenges as manufacturers are acquired by other companies or switch to a different paper mill, causing unexpected shifts in paper quality.

 'Field of Dreams'—watercolor by Ken Hosmer

 (on Stonehenge Aqua cold press paper)

 Each year as I aspire to New Year's resolutions, I set my sights on trying new painting methods, new ideas, or in this case a new brand of watercolor paper.
 To test the paper, I chose old cars as my subject and decided to do two paintings: one on hot press paper and one on cold press paper.